Friday, March 31, 2023

 ©joergens.mi/Wikipedia

 One Picture is Worth a Thousand Words is valid for the photo taken by a friend from the Freiburg Wikipedia community.
-It shows the village of Ebringen with its church and the castle amid its vast vineyards.
+It depicts the village of Ebringen, featuring its church and castle amidst its extensive vineyards.

 In fact, since its foundation in 719, the monastery of St. Gall rapidly gained influence.
 In a donation around the year 720, Ebringen vineyards were bequeathed to the monastery.
 The deed represents the oldest written evidence of viticulture between Freiburg and Basel and the first real estate of the monastery of Saint Gall.